Common errors in the cultivation of automatic plants

 So, let's imagine that you're already clear on everything and now you're ready to choose an automatic cannabis variety for your next grow.
 You may prefer the more narcotic Indicas, or perhaps you love the stimulating effect of Sativas, but... whatever the auto genetics you choose, we recommend you to read this article and not make any of the mistakes that we mention below, as they could seriously compromise the quantity and quality of your harvest!

-pH and marijuana
+pH and cannabis

 In this post we tell you about pH and how important it is for having healthy and lush cannabis plants.
 Either in soil or inert substrates, adjusting the pH value is very important for our plants to properly assimilate nutrients, so it is something that every grower should know about.